-- Ensure the privacy and confidentiality of the procedure.
+- Ensure privacy and confidentiality of the procedure.

-- Make the author of the deviation aware of the damage he caused, or could have caused, to the company, his colleagues and himself.
+- Make the author of the misconduct aware of the damage he/she has caused or could have caused to the company, his/her colleagues, and him/herself.

-- Warn the author about the sanctions that may be applied in case of recidivism.
+- Warn the author of the misconduct of the measures that may be applied in case of recurrent misconduct.

-- Whenever possible, determine, in a collaborative process with the author, the best way to repair the damage caused.
+- Whenever possible, determine, in a collaborative process with the author, the best way to repair the resulting damage.